xhimalaya/task_Robotico/README.md

 Usage of your python program:
 $python3 utility.py -w &lt;filename&gt;

-You can parse sigle or multiple flag same time.
+You can parse single or multiple flag same time.